5ht2e/synesjesus/README.md

 2. Export your settings from the Rainbow Text chrome extension.
 Import that same settings file to do synesthesia n-back on this site: https://5ht2e.github.io/synesjesus/synesthesianback/index.html.

+3. In addition to synesthesia n-back and flashcard training, read text in hardcore mode using the Rainbow Text extension.